adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

 * The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.
+The process described in [the section on filter conditions for StatementRefs](#queryStatementRef) is no exception to this requirement.

-* The LRS MUST still return any Statements targeting the voided Statement when retrieving Statements using explicit or implicit time or sequence based retrieval, unless they themselves have been voided, as described in [the section on filter conditions for StatementRefs](#queryStatementRef).
+* The LRS MUST still return any Statements targeting the voided Statement, following the process and conditions described in [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the voiding Statement, which cannot be voided.
 Reporting tools can identify the presence and statementId of any voided Statements by the target of the voiding Statement.